john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     >>> print(pi)
     3.1415926

 **PRO TIP**: If you find yourself using the `global` keyword, you have done something wrong.
 If you need a variable inside a function, pass it in as an argument.
-Using the `global` keyword will almost always make your code hard to read and debug.
+Using `global` will make your code harder to read and debug.

 #### Documentation